 1. Savour the moments – disconnect to re-connect.

-Christmas is all about spending quality time with families and friends and although this year we have restrictions, the households we do choose to mix with are important.
+Christmas is all about spending quality time with families and friends.
 Our modern world makes it very hard to be truly present, but Christmas is a great time to practice this skill.
 Don’t spend Christmas getting a ‘buffer face’ watching endless movies, rubbish TV or surfing on Facebook.
 Disconnect from your screens to re-connect with the people that really matter in your life.